 The Autistic Society of Trinidad and Tobago – A brief history

-ASTT is a registered charitable organization and a member of the Foundation for the Enhancement and Enrichment of Life (FEEL).
-ASTT is as a Non Governmental Organization registered with the Ministries of Social Development, Community Development and Health.
+ASTT is a member of the Consortium of Disability Organisations (CODO) and a member of the Foundation for the Enhancement and Enrichment of Life (FEEL).
+ASTT is registered with the Ministries of Social Development, Community Development and Health.
 ASTT is also a registered training agency with the National Training Agency, On the Job Training Programme.

-The Executive members are made up mainly of parents of individuals with autism.
-The last AGM was held on 10th November 2018 and audited accounts were presented.
+The Board members are made up mainly of parents of individuals with autism.
+The last AGM was held on Saturday 20th November 2021.

-Mission Statement: Working together with families to help all individuals with Autism Spectrum Disorders achieve their fullest potential through education, training and advocacy for affordable and appropriate quality services.
+Mission Statement: To work together with families to help all individuals with Autism Spectrum Disorders achieve their fullest potential through education, training and advocacy for affordable and appropriate quality services.

-There are over 700 families registered with ASTT but according to the United Nations and estimated 1% of our population may have autism.
+There are over 1000 families registered with ASTT but according to the United Nations an estimated 1% of our population may have autism.
 A disability register is not available in T&T and so accurate statistics cannot be given.
 ASTT sees an average of 5 new families per month.
 About 60 families per week access services.

 ASTT has 2 parent support centres-D’Abadie and Point Fortin.
 The focus at the centres is on establishing a parent as partner model in order for the parent/caregiver to help teach their children and adults on the autism spectrum.